fent/feedme.js/README.md

 # FeedMe.js [![Build Status](https://secure.travis-ci.org/fent/feedme.js.png)](http://travis-ci.org/fent/feedme.js)
-feedme.js is an RSS/Atom feed parser.
+feedme.js is an RSS/Atom/JSON feed parser.
 How is this different from the other few feed parsers?
-It uses [sax-js](https://github.com/isaacs/sax-js) for xml parsing, that means it is coded in pure Javascript and thus more deployable.
-I needed a parser that wouldn't require me to install external dependencies or to compile anything, so I created one with sax-js.
+It uses [sax-js](https://github.com/isaacs/sax-js) for xml parsing and [clarinet](https://github.com/dscape/clarinet) for json parsing.
+That means it is coded in pure Javascript and thus more deployable.
+I needed a parser that wouldn't require me to install external dependencies or to compile anything.

 # Usage